based-jace/concurrency-parallelism-and-asyncio/blog.md

 The first thing that might stand out to you is the functions not being completed in order: 2 - 0 - 4 - 1 - 3

-This is because of the asynchronous nature of threading: as one function waits, another one begins, and so on and so forth.
-Because we're able to continue performing tasks while we're waiting on others to finish (either due to networking or file I/O operations), you might also have noticed that we cut our time in half: 0.76 seconds.
-Whereas this might not seem like a lot now, imagine the very real case of building a web application that needs to write much more data to a file or interact with much more complex web services.
+This is because of the asynchronous nature of threading: as one function waits, another one begins, and so on.
+Because we're able to continue performing tasks while we're waiting on others to finish (either due to networking or file I/O operations), you may also have noticed that we cut our time roughly in half: 0.76 seconds.
+Whereas this might not seem like a lot now, it's easy to imagine the very real case of building a web application that needs to write much more data to a file or interact with much more complex web services.

-*So if threading is so great, why don't we just end the post here?*
+*So, if threading is so great, why don't we end the post here?*

 Because there are even better ways to perform tasks concurrently.
 Let's take a look at an example using asyncio.
-For this method, we're going to install `aiohttp` using pip -- this will allow us to make non-blocking requests and receive responses using the `async`/`await` syntax that will be introduced shortly.
-It also has the extra benefit of a function that converts a json response without needing to import the json library.
+For this method, we're going to install `aiohttp` using `pip`.
+This will allow us to make non-blocking requests and receive responses using the `async`/`await` syntax that will be introduced shortly.
+It also has the extra benefit of a function that converts a JSON response without needing to import the `json` library.
 We'll also install and import `aiofiles`, which allows non-blocking file operations.
 Other than `aiohttp` and `aiofiles`, import `asyncio`, which comes with the Python standard library.

-*"Non-blocking" means a program doesn't have to wait for the process to complete to continue running.
-This is opposed to "blocking" code, which encompasses normal, synchronous I/O operations*
+*"Non-blocking" means a program will allow other threads to continue running while it's waiting.
+This is opposed to "blocking" code, which stops execution of your program completely.
+Normal, synchronous I/O operations suffer from this limitation.*

 Once we have our imports in place, let's take a look at the asynchronous version of the `write_genre` function from our threading example: